chavus/cursa_acarreo/README.md

 The application is divided in 2 main parts: the administration panel and the operators application.

 - Adminsitration panel: Only accessed by users with admin role.
-Here admins can visualize all the material shippings that are in progress and finalized.
+Here admins can visualize all the shippings that are in progress and finalized.
 Also, admins can create new users, material banks, projects, drivers and trucks.

 ![Admin Panel](https://github.com/chavus/cursa_acarreo/blob/master/readme_imgs/2020-10-14_18-47-12.png)

 - Operators application: Can be accessed by operators and admins.
-Here users can create new trips or shipping of material.
-An receive or complete a trip when it is done.
+Here users can create new shipping of material.
+And complete a shipping when it is done.

 ![App](https://github.com/chavus/cursa_acarreo/blob/master/readme_imgs/2020-10-14_19-08-59.png)